Sussex Spaniel: History

-In 2004 the breed was identified as a vulnerable native breed by Kennel Club of Great Britain which are described as having annual registration figures of less than 300 per year.
+In 2004 the breed was identified as a vulnerable native breed by the Kennel Club of Great Britain, which are described as having annual registration figures of less than 300 per year.
 In 2008, only 56 puppies were registered.

-In 2009 a Sussex Spaniel named "Clussexx Three D Grinchy Glee," call name "Stump," won best in show at the 133rd Westminster Kennel Club Dog Show.
+In 2009, a Sussex Spaniel named "Clussexx Three D Grinchy Glee," call name "Stump," won best in show at the 133rd Westminster Kennel Club Dog Show.
 At 10 years old, Stump is the oldest dog to win this title.

-The breed is more popular in the United Kingdom and the United States than any other countries.
+The breed is more popular in the United Kingdom and the United States than in any other countries.
 It is recognised by the Continental Kennel Club, Fédération Cynologique Internationale, American Kennel Club, Kennel Club of Great Britain, Canadian Kennel Club, National Kennel Club, New Zealand Kennel Club, and the American Canine Registry.